jkawai35/Takoyaki-Shop/README.md

 # Takoyaki Shop
 Scene changes from night to day depending on the location of the moon.
 If it's daytime, all lights except the shop light are turned off.
 Once the moon rises again, the lights will turn back on.
+Initial loading will lag a bit because of the model, but will work well after everything is loaded.

 ## What meets the requirements
 ### Lighting